herrera-ignacio/oopnotes/README.md

 * High-level algorithm can then be reused for making coffe or hot chocolate
     * Supported by beverage-specific strategies

+ #### Use Cases

+* Whenever we want to be able to apply different algorithms dynamically and transparently
+* Different resource filters
+    * Authentication
+    * Logging
+    * Data compression
+    * Encryption

 ---

  # Template Method